AncestryDNA Informed Consent

 Your alternative is not to participate in the Project.
 You will receive your results from AncestryDNA regardless of your participation and participation is not required to use any of our products or services.

 12. Can I withdraw from the Project?

 Yes, you can withdraw your consent at any time on the AncestryDNA settings page.
-Until you withdraw or we end the Project, there is no limit to how long we will use your DNA Samples and Data for the Project.
+Until you withdraw or we end the Project, there is no limit to how long we will use your Biological Samples and Data for the Project.
 If you withdraw, we will cease using your Data for the Project within 30 days and the Data will not be used in future research.
 However, Data cannot be withdrawn from research already in progress or completed, or from published results and findings.
 In those cases, Researchers may have access to such Data about you indefinitely.
-There will be no penalty to you for withdrawal, and you will continue to be able to use our Services as before.
+There is no negative impact to you for withdrawal of your consent, and you will continue to be able to use our Services as before.
 Withdrawing your consent will not result in destruction of your DNA Sample or deletion of your Data from AncestryDNA products and services, unless you direct us otherwise.
 If you want your DNA Sample destroyed or your Data deleted from AncestryDNA products and services, we will promptly do so at your request but additional steps are required.
 Please contact Member Services at the applicable number below for assistance.

 This Informed Consent does not have an expiration date.
 If you do not withdraw consent, it will remain in effect until you withdraw or we end the Project.

 13. Who can I contact about the Project?